catterer/chesshub/README.md

 ## Scope

-To limit the scope of this design, I introduce certain limitations:
+To limit the scope of this design, I introduced certain limitations:

 1. **Security.** I assume that authorization has already happened, and we can trust all the queries within the system.
 I also disregard any potential DoS attacks and the like.
 If required, access control can easily be implemented with a stateless gateway responsible for authorization and rate limits.
 2. **Protocol & RPC.** I chose to use gRPC; it is by no means a hard requirement.
 I'm just more familiar with it, and schema makes it easier to describe API.